 Dear Customer:

 We look forward to serving your community to the best of our abilities.
-This letter is to provide additional information regarding our warranty, which states that we will strive to follow best practices in installing new driveways and patios.
-We will also use the materials detailed in our estimate.
+This letter provides additional information regarding our warranty, stating that we will strive to follow best practices in installing new driveways and patios and use the materials detailed in our estimate.

 2. We compact the area.
 We also ensure that the surface has the correct slope.